In most cases, your provider will file your medical claims for you. You'll receive an explanation of benefits detailing what TRICARE paid.

 - Go to the nearest appropriate medical facility.

-- Call the US Family Health Plan (either the 800 number or your primary care provider’s phone number) within 24 hours, so your provider can confer with the attending doctor.
+- Call the US Family Health Plan within 24 hours, so your provider can confer with the attending doctor.
+This is either the 800 number or your primary care provider’s phone number.

-Your costs will be covered for everything above your copaymentClick to closeA fixed dollar amount you may pay for a covered health care service or drug..
+TRICARE will cover your costs for everything above your copaymentA fixed dollar amount you may pay for a covered health care service or drug..

 - Show your US Family Health Plan membership ID.